 What is your vision for the ServiceSource Global Learning organization?

 It’s important that the Global Learning team be the strongest business partner we can be to our revenue-generating client teams.
 We can spend endless hours developing all of the content and training processes we want.
-However, if it isn’t relevant to what our revenue specialists are dealing with every day, then it just ends up being a useless library.
-As such, our team’s constant communication and strategic alignment with the individual business units throughout ServiceSource will be crucial to our team’s effectiveness.
+However, if it isn’t relevant to what our revenue retention specialists are dealing with every day, then it just ends up being a useless library.
+As such, our team’s constant communication and strategic alignment with the individual business units throughout ServiceSource will be crucial to our inside sales team’s effectiveness.

 There is also the question of which training and educational processes need to be consistent throughout the organization on a global scale, and what elements should be developed for specific theaters and clients.
 We must strike the right balance between being too rigid and too flexible so that our employees are able to deliver the best client service in the most efficient manner possible.
 I’m excited to help us find those nuances and continue on the path to growth.